Kevin Harkins Feb 3, 1985--June 8, 2019

 There were so many experiences in Kevin’s life that we knew were the hand of the Creator orchestrating events.

 One of those miracles had to do with God prompting me to write a book of letters to Kevin.
 It was at a hard time in our relationship with him and we weren’t even sure where Kevin was in Washington State at that time.
-I wanted Philip to fly back to the States and take the book to Kevin.
-Philip told me that if God had given me the desire, then I should be the one to do it.
+I wanted my husband to fly back to the States and take the book to Kevin.
+But he told me that if God had given me the desire, then I should be the one to do it.
 The miracle includes a flight to Washington state, a sweet friend helping me, and an unexpected meeting with Kevin walking down the street in Leavenworth.
 Oh, the look of surprise on Kevin’s face!
 I was able to give Kevin the book and have several good visits with him in the few days that I was there.

 Another involves Kevin walking down the street in Washington a couple of years later--a prodigal who was tired of his life.
 This time, God provided a police chaplain and a loving church to be the ones to provide for Kevin.
 This miracle includes my Dad, and a police station, and a reunion with Kevin’s birth mom who was at a good point in her life at that time.
 It was exactly what was needed for Kevin to come full circle and to begin to take some good steps forward in his life.
 We are thankful for the friends from Christ Church who surrounded Kevin at that time and provided so much emotional and practical support.